 21. Have a Picnic in the Lincoln Park

-Lincoln park is huge and very family friendly!
+Lincoln Park is huge and very family-friendly!
 With the zoo nearby, pack a lunch with you and see everything Lincoln Park has to offer!

 22. Go to the Beach and Actually Swim in Lake Michigan

 I couldn’t believe it, but Lake Michigan is warm enough to swim in!
 Also, there are a lot of really nice beaches in the city, where locals come to spend their weekends with their families and friends!
-If this is the only vacation you are taking this simmer and want to get your water adventures in, I highly recommend going to the beach in Chicago!
+If this is the only vacation you are taking this summer and want to get your water adventures in, I highly recommend going to the beach in Chicago!

 23. Attend One of Many Chicago Summer Festivals